 Drafting A Vision Statement

-- What is the ultimate purpose of your business?
+- What is your business’s ultimate purpose?

 Drafting A Mission Statement